BEA514 Topics in Numerical Optimization

 - formulate and model operational management tasks and assign feasible numerical solution schemes

-- analyze and evaluate potential nonlinear and dynamic and stochastic effects on economic quantities and resources and how they may depending on policy choices
+- analyze and evaluate potential nonlinear, dynamic, and stochastic effects on economic quantities and resources and how they may depend on policy choices

 General competence